Sexual orientation and the military of the United Kingdom: Law repeal

 In 2016 the UK Government agreed to amend the Armed Forces Bill 2015-2016 to make provision to repeal words in two sections of the Criminal Justice and Public Order Act 1994 that made provision for a "homosexual act" to constitute a ground for discharging a member of His Majesty's armed forces from the service.
 This was as a result of evidence given to the UK Parliament by Professor Paul Johnson (University of York) and Duncan Lustig-Prean.

+Official apology to veterans

+On 19 July 2023 the Prime Minister, Rishi Sunak, and the Defence Secretary, Ben Wallace, issued a formal apology on behalf of the UK Government for the treatment of LGBT veterans, following the release of an independent review into historic discrimination chaired by Lord Etherton, the UK's first openly gay judge.

 Couples' benefits

-Since the legalisation of gay civil partnerships in Britain, His Majesty's Armed Forces immediately recognised civil partnerships and granted married gay couples exactly the same rights to allowances and housing as straight couples.
+After the legalisation of gay civil partnerships in Britain, His Majesty's Armed Forces immediately recognised civil partnerships and granted married gay couples exactly the same rights to allowances and housing as straight couples.
 The Ministry of Defence stated "We're pleased personnel registered in a same sex relationship now have equal rights to married couples."

 Spouses in civil partnerships are entitled to spousal benefits (including life insurance benefits, pensions, employment benefits), immigration equality, and similar recognition as opposite-sex military spouses for tax purposes.
 Civil partners are also allowed accommodation in military housing, security clearance and allowances.

-Since March 2014, UK military same-sex couples can get married (as well as UK civilians), under the Marriage (Same Sex Couples) Act 2013.
-This law does not apply to Northern Ireland only.
+HIV Military policy

+Since December 2021 the UK Military has allowed HIV-positive individuals to be retained and/or join if needed be - provided that they are “on a PREP undetectable viral load medication system”.
+Prior to December 2021 HIV-positive individuals were outright “prohibited from any UK Military roles whatsoever”.